Tax on Mutual Funds

 Whether a Hybrid Fund is equity-focused or debt-focused determines how the Mutual Fund taxes it.
 All other hybrid funds are debt-focused, while those with equity exposure over 65% are considered equity-focused schemes.

-Depending on how much equity exposure they have, hybrid funds may or may not be subject to the same tax regulations as Equity or Debt Funds.
+Depending on their equity exposure, hybrid funds may or may not be subject to the same tax regulations as Equity or Debt Funds.

 - Securities Transaction Tax or STT